derneuere/devops-exercise/README.md

 - Configure kubespray to fetch container
 - Configure kubespray to port forward
 - create fake domain names in hostfile or whatever FQDNs are
-- Write a Getting Started Section
+- Improve Getting Started Section

 Tech to learn:
 - Linux